 I know of only one study that has examined the empirical question regarding clothing.
 Flowe, Stewart, Sleath, and Palmer (2011) had 157 heterosexual-identified men imagine they were in a sexual encounter with a woman whose photograph they saw.
 The randomly-assigned photograph had the woman wearing either revealing or non-revealing clothing.
 Subjects read through a 29-line story in which the encounter got progressively closer to coitus but also the woman evinced progressively less consent.
 At each line, subjects chose whether to continue or to stop.
 22% of subjects shown revealing clothing chose to continue even after the woman said outright she wanted to stop, compared to 4% of subjects shown conservative clothing.
 Thus this experiment supports the notion that revealing clothing increases one's odds of being raped.

-Relatedly, but less directly, Guéguen (2011) conducted a field study of men who approached a female confederate in a bar who wore either sexually suggestive or conservative clothing.
-Men were quicker to approach the suggestively clad confederate and rated themselves as more likely to successfully obtain a date and more likely to have sex on the first date.
-Also recall that Goetz et al. (2012) found that men rated women who wore revealing clothing in a photograph as both more attractive and easier to "sexually assault".
-If more suggestive clothing makes men perceive women as more sexually receptive or easier to rape, perhaps it will also make them more likely to attempt date rape.
+Relatedly, recall that Goetz et al. (2012) found that men rated women who wore revealing clothing in a photograph as both more attractive and easier to "sexually assault".
+If more suggestive clothing makes men perceive women as easier to rape, perhaps it will also make them more likely to attempt rape.3

 Another relevant finding is that women at more conventionally attractive ages (young adulthood and adolescence) are more likely to be raped.
 This theme is perhaps most clearly demonstrated by the studies of robbery reports conducted by Felson and Krohn (1990) and Felson and Cundiff (2012).
 The closer female victims of robbery were to young adulthood, the likelier they were to be raped by the robber.